jeremyrode/spacontrol/README.md

 I have a Caldera Vacanza Hot Tub in my house and I love it, with one exception: it heats on demand.
 With electric time of use (TOU) rates, I can save money if the hot tub would heat during off-peak rates.
 Goal is to reverse engineer the protocol used to signal button presses.
 Phase 1 is to have a cron script adjust the setpoints so that the heating occurs during off-peak hours.
 Phase 2 is to reverse engineer the status screen protocol, and forward the status to a website.

 ## Status

+Current work is pulling temp events from a Google Calendar via the API, then schedule them.
+See [googlecalendardaemon](/googlecalendardaemon)

 Temp up/down works.
 I have a cron job running tools/temp_up.js and tools/temp_down.js at the appropriate times for cheap TOU power.

 Add the following to the crontab: